Donington Park Track Day Information

 Donington Park Noise Limits

-To take your car or bike on track, the vehicle must comply with the noise restrictions that are in place.
-For track days at Donington Park there is usually no standard static test, only a drive-by.
+To take your car or bike on the track, the vehicle must comply with the noise restrictions that are in place.
+For track days at Donington Park, there is usually no standard static test, only a drive-by.
 The drive-by noise limit is usually 98dB(A) but occasionally there will be a 'noisy' event where the limit is raised to 108dB(A).